kamicane/elements/doc/elements.md

 ## exports

-...
+elements

 method: delegate
 ----------------

 Add a new delegation event listener to an element.
 Returns the `elements` instance.

 ### syntax